 The region has been tense due to multiple factors.
 The long borders have been manned by the ITBP and the Army combined.
 The settled borders are manned by the ITBP while the Line of Actual Control (LaC) is manned by the ITBP and the army combined.

 The western and eastern stretches of the border are relatively tenser in comparison with the central region.

-The unsettled borders and the disputed territories like Aksai Chin poses a serious security threat.
-The johnson line places it under the administrative control of India while the McDonald’s line places the region under China.
+The unsettled borders and the disputed territories like Aksai Chin pose a serious security threat.
+The Johnson line places it under the administrative control of India while the McDonald’s line places the region under China.

-The treacherous terrain involving The Himalayas and the expansionist policies of China makes the region prone to a constant face-off between security forces.
+The treacherous terrain involving The Himalayas and the expansionist policies of China make the region prone to a constant face-off between security forces.
 The Galwan clash was one such incident involving multiple casualties.

 The region is comparatively peaceful and the matters of security in the region are handled by the SSB (Sashastra Seema Bal).

 However, peaceful and open borders come with several challenges.
 Both Nepal and Bhutan are landlocked.
 The border posts with India serve as their entry point for essential supplies.

 Any use of force can seriously hamper bilateral relations.